weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ##<a name="the-stack"></a>Creating the Stack

 1. Enable ‘Specify an Amazon S3 template URL’ and then click `Next`.
  [screen capture]
 2. Enter a name for the stack, and then select the key pair that you generated, from the KeyName dropdown.
 [screen capture]

-3. Add the Weave Cloud token into the WeaveScopeCloudService token field.
+3. Add the Weave Cloud token into the WeaveScopeCloudService token field and click `Next`.
 4. The options dialog doesn’t require any input.
 5. In the Confirmation dialog, enable the capabilities acknowledgement box and click `Create`.

 [screen capture]